dpazavalos/AdvPyProg/Chapter_16-17/README.md

 ## Chapter 16
 ##### what is the idea behind asynchronous programming?
--Async resolves around task switching, especially in regards to scenarios where one task requires excessive wait time.
+Async resolves around task switching, especially in regards to scenarios where one task requires excessive wait time.
 Can also be used to do quickly finish short tasks

 ##### how is Async programming different from synchronous programming?
 Synchronous, or sequential, tackles tasks as they are written.
 Async can swap between